-If you’re on the hunt for go-to lesbian bars, clubs and lesbian events, London has its fair share of options.
-From East London to Soho Central and West London, there are plenty of lesbian hotspots in London that are “popping up”, eager to welcome LGBTQ clubgoers back into the scene.
+If you’re on the hunt for go-to lesbian bars, clubs and events, London has an epic array of options.
+From East London to Soho Central and West London, there are plenty of queer hotspots that are “popping up” everywhere.

 Lesbian Bars in London